-The Marygrove Department of Music provides talented and motivated students with a challenging and supportive music program.
+We strive to provide talented and motivated students with a challenging and supportive music program.
+With our small class size, students enjoy intensive, interactive engagement with Marygrove faculty and peers, as well as guest artists and lecturers who visit our campus.
 We are committed to helping our students achieve excellence by learning to integrate musical knowledge and skills into their own unique musical gifts—so that each student may become a well-informed and expressive musician.
-In addition to a high quality musical education and performing arts environment, the Marygrove Department of Music also strives to provide students with opportunities to develop crucial professional, critical thinking, leadership & communication skills.
+In addition to a high quality musical education and performing arts environment, the Marygrove Department of Music also strives to provide students with opportunities to develop crucial professional, critical thinking, leadership, and communication skills for lifelong learning.

 Objectives towards these goals:

 Our department facilities are located in the renovated west wing of the Madame Cadillac building, and include a beautiful, stained-glass Recital Hall; an electronic keyboard lab; a Mac computer lab; a smart classroom; a music lounge, and a peer-mentoring study room.
 Performances may also take place in Denk Chapman Hall, which houses a historic 1891 Steinway Grand; the elegant Alumnae Hall; the 400-seat Marygrove Theatre; and Sacred Heart Chapel, which features a 1928 three-manual 40 rank Casavant pipe organ.